Learning Long Range Dependencies on Graphs via Random Walks: Neural Walker

 \subsection{Random Walk Sampler}

-A random walk sampler independently samples a subset of random walks on each graph through a probability distribution on all possible random walks.
+The random walk sampler independently samples a subset of random walks on each graph through a probability distribution on all possible random walks.
 For any distribution on random walks $P(\Wcal(G),P_0)$, we denote by $P_m(\Wcal(G)):=\{W_1,\dots,W_m\}$ a realization of $m$ i.i.d.\ samples $W_j\sim P(\Wcal(G), P_0)$.
 Our model is always operating on such realizations.
-In this work, we consider two simple yet effective random walk samplers, by noting that more efficient sampling strategies with faster graph coverage are left for future work.
-Particularly, we consider the uniform distribution of length-$\ell$ random walks $P(\Wcal(G), P_0):=P(\Wcal_{\ell}(G), \mathbb{U}(V))$ and, furthermore, the non-backtracking variant $P(\Wcal(G), P_0):=P(\Wcal_{\ell}^{\mathrm{nb}}(G), \mathbb{U}(V))$.
-Motivated by the halting issue in random walks of arbitrary length, where a weight with each random walk decays with its length, we use non-backtracking random walks of \emph{fixed} length in all our experiments.
-Note that one could also consider a stationary initial distribution $P_0(v)=\nicefrac{d(v)}{2|E|}$ for better theoretical properties~\cite{lovasz1993random}.
+Motivated by the successful application in \citet{tonshoff2023walking} and the halting issue in general random walks of arbitrary length~\citep{sugiyama2015halting}, we consider non-backtracking walks of fixed length.
+Specifically, we consider the uniform distribution of length-$\ell$ random walks $P(\Wcal(G), P_0):=P(\Wcal_{\ell}^{\mathrm{nb}}(G), \mathbb{U}(V))$.
+Note that one could also consider a stationary initial distribution $P_0(v)=\nicefrac{d(v)}{2|E|}$ for better theoretical properties~\citep{lovasz1993random}.

-In practice, we restrict $m\leq n$ where $n=|V|$ for computation efficiency.
-To maximize the coverage, we sample each walk from a different start node to ensure that our realization is without replacement.
-We define the sampling rate of random walks as the ratio of random walks to nodes ($\gamma:=\nicefrac{m}{n}$).
-While paths (defined as walks without repeated nodes) could also be considered, they are often too short on sparse graphs, resulting in limited graph coverage and thus failing to capture long-range dependencies.
-Notice that random walks only need to be sampled once for each forward pass, and that an efficient CPU implementation can be achieved through iterative neighbor sampling.
-During inference, a higher sampling rate than that used during training can be used to enhance performance.